 Hadlow Tower is of brick-built construction and was finished with ‘Roman cement’ render to give the impression of stone.
 The bricks would almost certainly have been locally made and Roman Cement was originally produced in Kent.

 James Parker, a clergyman and cement manufacturer developed ‘Roman Cement’ in the 1780s at his plant on Northfleet Creek, Kent in response to the need to produce a cement which had a fast drying time.
 His patent for the material in 1796 described the product as ‘A certain Cement or Terras to be used in Aquatic and other Buildings and Stucco Work’.
-It was nothing like the cement used by the Romans, the name was possibly adopted because the typical red/brown colour resembled mortars of the Roman period.
+The name was possibly adopted because it was similar to the quick-drying cements produced in the Roman period with which they built their harbour walls.
 Parker used naturally occurring clay-rich limestone found as nodules in the London clay deposits on the Isle of Sheppey (samples of which can still be found on the beach).
 The nodules were burnt and then ground to a fine powder which, when made into mortar with sand and water, set in 5 to 15 minutes.
 For the grinding process Parker may have used an ancient tidal water mill at the head of the creek or a nearby windmill.
 Parker sold the patent to architect Samuel Wyatt who, with his cousin Charles, produced cement under the name of Parker & Wyatt.
 Interestingly Charles was cousin and brother-in-law of James Wyatt (brother of Samuel) who designed the fateful Fonthill Abbey, upon which Hadlow Tower was modelled.

 When Parker’s patent expired several other manufacturers produced this cement using similar deposits of limestone which contained integral clay but eventually artificial versions became more popular as their consistency could be more easily regulated.